cambecc/grains/README.md

 #### Additional details

-The Grains Maven plugin generates source for both a builder...
+The Grains Maven plugin processes anything annotated with `@GrainSchema` and generates source for both a builder...
 ```java
     public interface OrderBuilder implements Order, GrainBuilder {